poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 (((~0UL/255*(127+(n))-((x)&~0UL/255*127))&~(x)&~0UL/255*128)/128%255)
 ```

 Juha Järvi sent this clever technique to me on April 6, 2005.
-The
-`countless` macro was added by Sean Anderson on
-April 10, 2005, inspired by Juha's `countmore`, below.
+The `countless` macro was added by Sean Anderson on April 10, 2005, inspired by Juha's `countmore`, below.

 <hr>

 <a name="HasMoreInWord">
 ### Determine if a word has a byte greater than n
 </a>

-Test if a word x contains an unsigned byte with value > n.
+Test if a word x contains an unsigned byte with `value > n`.
 Uses 3 arithmetic/logical operations when n is constant.

-Requirements: x>=0; 0<=n<=127
+Requirements: `x>=0; 0<=n<=127`

 ```c
 #define hasmore(x,n) (((x)+~0UL/255*(127-(n))|(x))&~0UL/255*128)